Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the past decades, ultrasound has become a preferred scanning modality in a variety of clinical scenarios due to its non-radiating and non-invasive nature, high availability and relatively low cost.
-In the scanning process, each line of the output image is acquired by transmitting a series of short acoustic pulses along a narrow beam from an array of transducer elements towards the imaged body.
-The pulses are scattered by acoustic impedance perturbations in the tissue, creating echos which are detected by the array elements.
-The received echos are then sampled and digitally aligned in time in order to compensate for delays originating from the array's geometry.
-Finally, the time-aligned signals are averaged to produce a B-mode image.
-This last step is referred to as beamforming.
+\IEEEPARstart{O}{ver} the past decades, ultrasound has become a preferred scanning modality in a variety of clinical scenarios due to its non-ionizing and non-invasive nature, high availability and relatively low cost.
+The scanning process consists of transmitting acoustic pulses to the tissue, receiving their echos and digitally compensating their arrival time due to the geometry, and finally summing over the channel.
+This process is also referred to as beamforming.

 Performing beamforming in the time domain necessitates high sampling rates of the received signals.
 This requirement originates from the time-alignment step, in which sufficient delay resolution is obtained through over-sampling and interpolation.
-In practice, signals are sampled at rates 4 to 10 times higher than their Nyquist rate \cite{Steinberg1992}, which is considered as the minimum sampling rate to allow perfect reconstruction\cite{Shannon1949, Eldar2015}.
-This leads to vast amounts of data to transmit, store and process.
+In practice, signals are sampled at rates 4 to 10 times higher than the transducer central frequency, leading to sampling rates much higher than the Nyquist rate \cite{Steinberg1992, eldar2015sampling, Chernyakova2014}, which is considered as the minimum sampling rate to allow full reconstruction of the continuous-time signal before sampling\cite{Shannon1949, eldar2015sampling}.
+This leads to vast amounts of samples to transmit and process in otrder to produce the final image.

 Data volume is crucial in particular in receive beamforming.
-Averaging the signals at this stage is performed using either fixed weights, as in Delay-And-Sum (DAS) beamforming \cite{Thomenius1996}, or adaptive weights, such as minimum-variance (MV) beamforming \cite{Capon1969}.
-While the latter allows for better trade-off between the main lobe's width and side-lobes intensity, translating to improved resolution, its computational cost is high and increases with data size.
-Therefore, it is not applicable in real-time clinical applications where DAS is typically used, leading to degraded image quality.
-An alternative approach, proposed in \cite{Chernyakova2018}, originates from a a statistical interpretation of the process.
-There, the signal of interest and interference are modeled as Gaussian random variables, and beamforming is viewed as maximum-a-posteriori (MAP) estimation of the signal.
-Since MAP implementation requires estimation of the signal and interference variances, an iterative process is proposed to evaluate the distribution parameters given the signal and vice versa.
-This approach has shown improvement over DAS in terms of contrast, but still is not comparable to MV in terms of resolution.
+At this stage, averaging the signals across the array is performed using either a pre-defined apodization, as in Delay-and-Sum (DAS) beamforming \cite{Thomenius1996}, or a per-pixel data-adaptive apodization, as in Adaptive Beamforming using Deep Learning (ABLE) \cite{Luijten2019} or minimum-variance (MV) beamforming \cite{Capon1969}.
+While the latter allows for better trade-off between the main lobe's width and side-lobes intensity, translating to improved resolution and contrast in the final image, its computational cost is high and increases with data size.
+Therefore, it is more expensive and harder to implement MV beamforming in real-time clinical applications, making DAS the method of choice, resulting in degraded image quality \cite{Luijten2019}.